 Idiot Ball: Nadja's attitude towards the brooch is nearly incomprehensible.
 She had it for thirteen years, it being the only memento of her family, obviously incredibly expensive, and she had never tried to open it.
 Then, once she learns it is important and that it has a ring inside, she not only never inspects the ring or brooch, she also keeps using both in plain sight.
 She should have locked it away the moment she found out someone was trying to steal it or, at least, separated ring and brooch to keep at least one safe.
 Not to mention she almost lost it twice, and she still never took precautions to keep it safe.
 No wonder it got stolen.
-The only excuses for this behavior would be that Nadja doesn't want the others to be at risk for it (which is pretty IC considering how she left the Applefield home when it was almost burned down) and/or that she had been ridiculously sheltered in her Orphanage of Love (not that unbelievable, Miss Applefield never said anything either), and even those run thin soon.
+The only excuses for this behavior would be that Nadja doesn't want the others to be at risk for it (which is pretty in character considering how she left the Applefield home when it was almost burned down) and/or that she had been ridiculously sheltered in her Orphanage of Love (not that unbelievable, Miss Applefield never said anything either and the orphanage itself is located in the countryside, rather far from London itself), and even those run thin soon.

 Ill Boy: Stephan, Abel's crippled and long-lost son.